kemar-christie/Iris-Classifier-API/README.md

 * ⚡ Built with FastAPI for speed and automatic documentation
 * 🧠 Powered by scikit-learn
 * 📄 Swagger UI available at /docs (http://127.0.0.1:8000/docs)
-* ☁️ Cloud-hosted on Render for easy and free deployment

 <br>